openshift-assisted/assisted-ui/README.md

 provides a REST API layer (e.g. `/api/hosts`)

-To use it, start the `yarn start` server in one tab, and then start the Golang server with `go run main.go server` in another tab.
+To use it, start the `yarn start` server in one tab, and then start the Golang server with `go run -tags "libvirt release" main.go server` in another tab.

 The development server will recognize non static asset requests (e.g.
 `fetch('/api/hosts')`), and will proxy it to API server